ArneCL/BlogPosts/android-studio-2-0-retro-lambda.md

 If you want to use lambdas in Android Development, you're out of luck natively, at the moment, since Android uses Java 7.

 However, you can use the RetroLambda library--I'm using it in Android Studio 2.0 beta 5---to achieve the same results.
+You must be using Java 8, however, as your JDK.

 Here's the `build.gradle` file you'll need in your main app dir.

     buildscript {
         repositories {